scimusmn/mm-0116-dance-math/README.md

 3) double-click file located at mm-0116-dance-math/bin/danceMath.app

 # To edit/build from source (Advanced)
-Download OpenFrameworks v0.8.4 for xcode into desired directory (As of May 12, 2015, this was the latest release) http://openframeworks.cc/download/
+Download OpenFrameworks v0.8.4 for xcode into desired directory (As of May 12, 2015, v0.8.4 was the latest release) http://openframeworks.cc/download/

-Download this repo into the OpenFrameworks/apps/myApps directory.
+Clone this repo into the OpenFrameworks/apps/myApps directory.
 Your structure should look like this: of_v0.8.4_osx_release/apps/myApps/mm-0116-dance-math/